Alexander-Golovshchinskiy/Mini-Projects/README.md

 - **Frequent 9-mers with up to 1 mismatch** found in sliding windows (length 250 bp) that appear at least 5 times include:
- `['TTATCCACA', 'TCATCCACA', 'TTATTCACA', 'TTATCCACC']` These k-mers are consistent with known DnaA box motifs, indicating likely replication initiation sites.
+ `['TTATCCACA', 'TCATCCACA', 'TTATTCACA', 'TTATCCACC']` These k-mers are consistent with known dnaA box motifs (Skovgaard O. and Hansen F.G., 1987), indicating likely replication initiation sites.

 - The combined analysis of skew diagrams and clump-finding supports the prediction of functional replication origins in the genome.